t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 It is predicted that by 2019, 45% of the data created in IoT will be stored, processed, analyzed and acted close to, or at the edge of the network and about 50 billion devices will connect to the Internet by 2020 {{Evans}}.
 So, moving all data from edge/local networks to the cloud data center may not be an efficient way anymore to process vast amounts of data.

-In cloud computing, users traditionally only consumed IoT data through cloud services.
+In Cloud Computing, users traditionally only consumed IoT data through cloud services.
 Now, however, users are also producing IoT data with their mobile devices.
 This change requires more functionality at edge/local networks {{Shi}}.

-## Edge (or Fog) Computing
+## Edge Computing

-Edge computing, also referred to as fog computing, is a new paradigm in which substantial computing and storage resources are placed at the Internet's edge in close proximity to mobile devices, sensors or actuators so that computing happens near data sources {{Mahadev}}, or closer to where the action or decisions are happening.
+Edge Computing, under certain aspects also referred to as Fog Computing, is a new paradigm in which substantial computing and storage resources are placed at the edge of the Internet, that is,in close proximity to mobile devices, sensors, actuators, or machines, so that computing happens near data sources {{Mahadev}}, or closer to where decisions or interactions with the physical world are happening.
 It works on both downstream data on behalf of cloud services and upstream data on behalf of IoT services.

 An edge device is any computing or networking resource residing between data sources and cloud-based datacenters.
-In edge computing, the end device not only consumes data but also produces data.
-And at the network edge, devices not only request services and information from the cloud but also handle computing tasks including processing, storage, caching, and load balancing on data sent to and from the cloud {{Shi}}.
+In Edge Computing, end devices not only consume data, but also produce data.
+And at the network edge, devices not only request services and information from the cloud, but also handle computing tasks including processing, storage, caching, and load balancing on data sent to and from the cloud {{Shi}}.

-The definition of edge computing from ISO is a 'form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network' {{ISO_TR}}.
-ETSI's definition of multi-access edge computing is a 'system which provides an IT service environment and cloud-computing capabilities at the edge of an access network which contains one or more type of access technology, and in close proximity to its users' {{ETSI_MEC_01}}.
+The definition of Edge Computing from ISO is a "form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network" {{ISO_TR}}.
+ETSI's definition of multi-access Edge Computing is a "system which provides an IT service environment and cloud-computing capabilities at the edge of an access network which contains one or more type of access technology, and in close proximity to its users" {{ETSI_MEC_01}}.

-And the similar concept of fog computing from the OpenFog/Industrial Internet Consortium is 'a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum' {{sec-openfog}}.
+The similar concept of Fog Computing from the OpenFog/Industrial Internet Consortium is "a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum" {{sec-openfog}}.
+The term Fog Computing usually represents the notion of a multi-tiered Edge Computing, that is, several layers of compute infrastructure between the end devices and the cloud.

-Based on these definitions, we can summarize a general philosophy of edge computing as to "distribute the required functions close to users and data".
+Based on these definitions, we can summarize a general philosophy of Edge Computing as to distribute the required functions close to users and data, while the difference to classic local systems is the usage of management and orchestration features adopted from Cloud Computing.

-Actors from various industries approach edge/fog computing using different terms and reference models, although in practice these approaches are not incompatible and may integrate with each other.
-The telecommunication industry tends to use a model where edge computing services are deployed over NFV infrastructure at aggregation points, or in proximity to gNodeBs (e.g., {{sec-etsi-mec}}).
-The industrial IoT industry tends to use an IT-centric model, where edge devices (such as gateways) and edge servers are integrated with non-IT operational systems, as an extension of the IT infrastructure (e.g., {{sec-iot-gateways}}).
+Actors from various industries approach Edge Computing using different terms and reference models,although in practice these approaches are not incompatible and may integrate with each other:

+* The telecommunication industry tends to use a model where Edge Computing services are deployed over NFV infrastructure at aggregation points, or in proximity to the user equipment (e.g., gNodeBs) {{sec-etsi-mec}}.
+* Enterprise and campus solutions often interpret Edge Computing as an "edge cloud", that is, a smaller data center directly connected to the local network (often referred to as "on-premise").
+* The automation industry defines the edge as the connection point between IT from OT (Operational Technology).
+Hence, here Edge Computing sometimes referres to applying IT solutions to OT problems such as analytics, more flexible user interfaces, or simply having more compute power than an automation controller.

+It is clear that the combination of these models leads to a multi-tier Edge Computing solution as mentioned above.

 ## Example of IoT Edge Computing Use Cases

-IoT edge computing can be used in use cases in smart home, industry, grid, healthcare, city, transportation, agriculture, education scenarios.
-We discuss here only a few examples of such scenarios.
+IoT Edge Computing can be used in home, industry, grid, healthcare, city, transportation, agriculture, and/or education scenarios.
+We discuss here only a few examples of such use cases.

 ### Smart Constructions

 In traditional construction domain, heavy equipment and machinery pose risks to humans and property.
 Thus, there have been many attempts to deploy technology to protect lives and property in construction sites.
 For example, measurements of noise, vibration, and gas can be recorded on a remote server and reported to an inspector.
 Today, data produced by such measurements is collected by a local gateway and transferred to a remote server.
 This incurs transmission costs, e.g. over a LTE connection, and storage costs, e.g. when using Amazon Web Services.
 When an inspector needs to investigate an incident, he checks the information stored on a server.

-If we leverage IoT edge computing, sensor data can be processed and analyzed on a gateway located within or near a construction site.
+If we leverage IoT Edge Computing, sensor data can be processed and analyzed on a gateway located within or near a construction site.
 And with the help of statistical analysis or machine learning technologies, we can predict future incidents in advance and this prediction can trigger an on-site alarm and a notification to an inspector.

 To determine the exact cause of an incident, sensor data including audio and video are transferred to a remote server.
 In this case, audio and video data volume is typically very large and the cost of transmission can be an issue.
-Edge computing can be leveraged to predict the time of an incident, which can reduce the volume of transmitted data; while during a normal time period audio and video data may be transmitted with a low resolution, during an emergency, this transmission may use a high resolution.
+Edge Computing can be leveraged to predict the time of an incident, which can reduce the volume of transmitted data; while during a normal time period audio and video data may be transmitted with a low resolution, during an emergency, this transmission may use a high resolution.
 This adjustment can reduce transmission cost significantly.

 ### Smart Grid

 In future smart city scenarios, the Smart Grid will be critical in ensuring highly available/efficient energy control in city-wide electricity management.
-Edge computing is expected to play a significant role in those systems to improve transmission efficiency of electricity; to react and restore power after a disturbance; to reduce operation costs and reuse renewable energy effectively, since these operations involve local decision making.
-In addition, edge computing can help monitoring power generation and power demand, and making electrical energy storage decisions in the smart grid system.
+Edge Computing is expected to play a significant role in those systems to improve transmission efficiency of electricity; to react and restore power after a disturbance; to reduce operation costs and reuse renewable energy effectively, since these operations involve local decision making.
+In addition, Edge Computing can help monitoring power generation and power demand, and making electrical energy storage decisions in the smart grid system.

 ### Smart Water System

 The water system is one of the most important aspects of a city.
 Effective use of water, and cost-effective and environment-friendly water treatment  are critical aspects of this system.
-They can be facilitated by edge computing in smart water systems, to help monitor water consumption, transportation and prediction of future water use.
-For example, water harvesting and ground water monitoring will be supported through edge computing.
-Edge computing will also enable locally analyzing collected information related to water control and management, and limit water losses.
+They can be facilitated by Edge Computing in smart water systems, to help monitor water consumption, transportation and prediction of future water use.
+For example, water harvesting and ground water monitoring will be supported through Edge Computing.
+Edge Computing will also enable locally analyzing collected information related to water control and management, and limit water losses.

 ## Common Aspects of Current IoT Edge Computing Service Platforms

 This section provides an overview of today's IoT Edge Computing field, based on a limited review of standards, research, open-source and proprietary products in {{sec-overview}}.

-IoT gateways ({{sec-iot-gateways}}, {{sec-gateway-platforms}}) represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
-IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT and many specialized IoT protocols (such as OPC-UA and DDS in the industrial IoT space), while the gateway communicates with the distant cloud typically using HTTP.
-Virtualization platforms enable the deployment of virtual edge computing functions (as VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
+IoT gateways ({{sec-iot-gateways}}, {{sec-gateway-platforms}}) represent a common class of IoT Edge Computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
+IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT and many specialized IoT protocols (such as OPC UA and DDS in the Industrial IoT space), while the gateway communicates with the distant cloud typically using HTTP.
+Virtualization platforms enable the deployment of virtual Edge Computing functions (as VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
 End devices are envisioned to become computing devices in forward looking projects, but are not commonly used as such today.

 Physical or virtual IoT gateways can host application programs, which are typically built using an SDK to access local services through a programmatic API.
 Edge cloud system operators host their customers' applications VMs or containers on servers located in or near access networks, which can implement local edge services.
 For example, mobile networks can provide edge services for radio network information, location and bandwidth management.

 Life cycle management of services and applications on physical IoT gateways is often cloud-based.
 Edge cloud management platforms and products ({{sec-cloud-management-platforms}}, {{sec-cloud-platforms}}) adapt cloud management technologies (e.g. kubernetes) to the edge cloud, i.e. to smaller, distributed computing devices running outside a controlled data center.
 Services and application life-cycle is typically using a NFV-like management and orchestration model.

 The platform typically includes services to advertise or consume APIs (e.g. Mp1 interface in ETSI MEC supports service discovery and communication), and enables communicating with local and remote endpoints (e.g. message routing function in IoT gateways).
 The service platform is typically extensible by edge applications, since they can advertise an API that other edge applications can consume.
 IoT communication services include protocols translation, analytics and transcoding.
-Communication between edge computing devices is enabled in tiered deployments or distributed deployments.
+Communication between Edge Computing devices is enabled in tiered deployments or distributed deployments.

 An edge cloud platform may enable pass-through without storage or local storage (e.g. on IoT gateways).
 Some edge cloud platforms use a distributed form of storage, e.g. an ICN network (e.g. NFN nodes can store data in NDN, {{sec-nfn}}) or a distributed storage platform (e.g., such as Ceph, {{sec-cloud-management-platforms}}).
 External storage, e.g. on databases in distant or local IT cloud, is typically used for filtered data deemed worthy of long term storage, or in some cases for all data, for example when required for regulatory reasons.

 Stateful computing is supported on platforms hosting native programs, VMs or containers.
 Stateless computing is supported on platforms providing a "serverless computing" service (a.k.a. function-as-a-service), or on systems based on named function networking.

-In many IoT use cases, a typical network usage pattern is high volume uplink with some form of traffic reduction enabled by processing over edge computing devices.
+In many IoT use cases, a typical network usage pattern is high volume uplink with some form of traffic reduction enabled by processing over Edge Computing devices.
 Alternatives to traffic reduction include deferred transmission (to off-peak hours or using physical shipping).
 Downlink traffic includes application control and software updates.
 Other, downlink-heavy traffic patterns are not excluded but are more often associated with non-IoT usage (e.g. video CDNs).

 # Challenges for IoT and Impacts of Edge Computing {#sec-challenges}